ffmichel/dotfiles/README.md

 included into your shell.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.

+## what's inside

+A lot of stuff.
+Seriously, a lot of stuff.
+Check them out in the file browser above and see what components may mesh up with you.
+[Fork it](https://github.com/holman/dotfiles/fork), remove what you don't use, and build on what you do use.

 ## components